Highway 11

 I

-sat outside with Dan on a hot summer night, before air conditioning.
+sat outside with Dan on a hot summer night before we had air conditioning.
 That paint-

 chipped bench rocker was the coolest place to be in the south.
 Under the dark,